mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/installing/evaluation/universal-installer-0.2/gcp/upgrade/index.md

 # Upgrade Universal Installer 0.2 to 0.3
-This guide helps you upgrading Universal Installer 0.2 to 0.3 to support terraform 0.12 With this guide we assume you’re running a DC/OS cluster similar to our example in the docs.
-More complex setup might need more care.
-But the here mentioned changes should also apply.
-Before doing this on your production cluster you should setup a test cluster in a similar way to make sure changes won’t render your cluster unresponsive.
+This guide documents how to upgrade a Universal Installer installation from version 0.2 to 0.3 to support Terraform v0.12.
+The guide assumes that the DC/OS cluster to be upgraded is similar to the examples we provide.
+If you have customized your installation or have a more complex setup then the provided examples than you may need to perform additional steps beyond those listed below.

+You should test this procedure on a test cluster before applying it any production cluster to ensure you understand the procedure and it does not break anything.

 ## Preparation
 Ideally you should use tfenv to switch between terraform versions but you can also do it by yourself. so tfenv use 0.12.25 means you need to replace your 0.11 terraform version with 0.12.25